JohnJoeGarza/Mining-Recommendations/README.md

 r.computeSimilarityMatrix()
 r.cosineSimTable(myUsers['1'])
 ```
-Which will result in the following table of predictions that use '1' will rate items they haven't rated yet.
+Which will result in the following table of predictions that user '1' will rate items they haven't rated yet.

 |Title                                               |Rating|
 |:--------------------------------------------------:|:----:|